Are divorce records public in Massachusetts?

 Filing a 1A Divorce

-Step 3a: In a separate conversation, discuss the terms of the divorce (property division, child custody, etc.) and create a separation agreement which outlines the terms.
+Step 3a: In a separate conversation, discuss the terms of the divorce (property division, child custody, etc.) and create a separation agreement that outlines the terms.
 The written contract must be signed by both parties and a notary.
 Note that some couples may choose to use an attorney or mediator to help reach an agreement.

 Step 4a: Complete the necessary forms to proceed with a “no-fault 1A divorce.”
 The necessary forms are linked below.